The-Politico/interactive-news-developer-guide/meetings.md

 #### Stand-ups

-If we are simply updating each other on our progress on current projects and outlining our workweek, the meeting will consist of a stand up.
+If we are simply updating each other on our progress on current projects and outlining our work week, the meeting will consist of a stand up.
 Stand-ups last no more than 10 minutes.

 #### Sit-downs